KhronosGroup/VK-GL-CTS/README.md

 --------------------------------

-In order to run the vulkan video *decode* test suite, you'll need to run the script `external/fetch_video_decode_samples.py` prior running any test suite such as `dEQP-VK.video.decode.*`.
+In order to run the vulkan video *decode* test suite, you'll need to run the script `external/fetch_video_decode_samples.py` prior building and running any test suite such as `dEQP-VK.video.decode.*`.
 It will download the video clips  in `external/vulkancts/data/vulkan/video`.

-To run the vulkan video *encode* test suite, you'll need to run the script `external/fetch_video_encode_samples.py` prior running any test suite such as `dEQP-VK.video.encode.*`.
+To run the vulkan video *encode* test suite, you'll need to run the script `external/fetch_video_encode_samples.py` prior building and running any test suite such as `dEQP-VK.video.encode.*`.
 It will download the video clips  in `external/vulkancts/data/vulkan/video`.